Hamza975A/CMPT489-Project/README.md

 ## Repository Structure

 ByteTrack_HOME: This folder contains the ByteTrack model with everything installed and files are updated/added for the purpose of this project.
-The readme file inside this folder contains the steps for downloading the dataset, running inference for each sequence, as well as generating and zipping results for online or local evaluation.
+The README file inside this folder contains the steps for downloading the dataset, running inference for each sequence, as well as generating and zipping results for online or local evaluation.

-ByteTrack_HOME: This folder contains the ByteTrack model with everything installed and files are updated/added for the purpose of this project.
-The readme file inside this folder contains the steps for downloading the dataset, running inference for each sequence, as well as generating and zipping results for online or local evaluation.
+ByteTrack_HOME: This folder contains a README file with steps on how to set up the model for this project.
+The model is not pre set up like the ByteTrack model due to git issues with many of the files after cloning the model.

 Milestones: This folder contains the multiple reports created for the milestones of this project.